Charlie Parsons

-Charles Andrew Parsons is a British television producer known as the creator of the Survivor franchise.
+Charles Andrew Parsons is a British television producer, most known as the creator of the Survivor franchise, one of the most successful television franchises of the 21st century.
 He also created The Big Breakfast and The Word.

 Education

-Parsons was educated at Tonbridge School, a boarding independent school in Tonbridge in Kent in South East England, and credits the tough boarding school regime he endured there in the early 1970s, which at the time was commonplace, as providing an inspiration for his creation of the series Survivor.
-He then went to Pembroke College at the University of Oxford, where he studied English literature and afterwards trained as a journalist.
+Parsons was educated at Tonbridge School in the 1970s, a boarding independent school in Tonbridge, Kent in southeast England.
+He credits the tough, boarding school regime that was commonplace in boarding schools at the time as providing an inspiration for his creation of the series Survivor.
+He then went to Pembroke College at the University of Oxford, where he studied English literature, and afterwards trained as a journalist.